 - UV Tiles: Just as with Outputs, allow you to toggle on or off the exporting of specific UV Tiles.

-- Resolution: Override export resolution, allowing you to work smaller and more efficient, while exporting at maximum size.
+- Output Size: Override export resolution, allowing you to work smaller and more efficient, while exporting at maximum size.